Cloud Architect Interview Questions: Architecture, Migration, Security

 Testing:

-- Regular DR drills (quarterly)
+- Regular DR drills based on workload criticality

 - Automated testing